BrennerSpear/sesame-pi/SIMPLIFIED_BUTTON_README.md

 python3 simple_triple_click_test.py
 ```

-This will detect when you press the button three times in quick succession (within 0.5 seconds) and print a message.
+This will detect when you press the button three times in quick succession (within 1.0 second) and print a message.

 ### Simplified Button Service